Meher Ramesh

 Meher Ramesh, is an Indian film director and screenwriter known for his works in Telugu and Kannada cinema.
-Some of his works include Shakti, Shadow, and Bhola Shankar.

 Early life

 Meher Ramesh was born and raised in Vijayawada, Andhra Pradesh.
 His father served as a police inspector in the city.
 Ramesh completed his schooling at Machavaram and pursued a diploma in civil engineering at Gudlavalleru, near Gudivada.
 Following his studies, he worked for a few years in Botswana at Marina Amusements, a company specializing in snooker tables and other gaming equipment.
 During his time in Botswana, Ramesh's fascination with cinema grew.
 Without access to the internet, he kept up with film stories and dialogues through letters.
 Additionally, Ramesh was involved in Telugu association activities while in Botswana.

 After returning to Vijayawada, Ramesh transitioned into the snooker business, where he significantly popularized the game in Andhra Pradesh.
 He established numerous snooker outlets across the state, including the first snooker room in Hyderabad at Kukatpally.
 His efforts led to the sale of 600 snooker tables and contributed to the game's widespread popularity in the region.